hoseinmrh/predict_your_number/README.md

 # predict_your_number
-Simple script that will read your mind
+Simple script that will read your mind!